cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/README.md

 In this demo you will deploy CockroackDB across three Azure Regions.
 Region one and two will be running a K3s Kubernetes Cluster and the third region will be three virtual machines.

+## Requirements

+- Deploy a Multi Region CockroachDB solution in either one or more cloud providers.
+- Two regions in Kubernetes and on Virtual Machines.
+- Implement split node certificates.
+- Implement pgpool and/or pgbouncer.
+- Attach an application to the application.

 ## Prereqs

 To complete this demo you will allready need the following.